 These models, however, leave out any spatial structure or stochastic component, two factors that have been identified as key factors in how communities are shaped.

-The aim of my research is to understand the role of space and stochasticity in a wide variety of applied sciences: ecology, epidemiology, population genetics, opinion and cultural dynamics, evolutionary game theory, through the mathematical analysis of stochastic processes known as interacting particle systems.
+The aim of my research is to understand the role of space and stochasticity in a wide variety of applied sciences: ecology, epidemiology, population genetics, opinion dynamics, cultural dynamics, evolutionary game theory, and economics, through the mathematical analysis of stochastic processes known as interacting particle systems.

 In these models, members of the population (particles) such as atoms, cells, plants or agents, are located on the set of vertices of a connected graph.

 The latter has to be thought of as a network of interactions that dictates the dynamics of the system as particles interact only locally with their neighbors, thus modeling the presence of a spatial structure.

 The main objective of research in this area is to understand the macroscopic behavior and spatial patterns that emerge from the microscopic interactions that describe the local dynamics of large systems.

 Space in this context must be understood in a broad sense: an edge between two vertices of the underlying graph may be synonymous of geographic proximity, but also friendship relation, adherence to the same political party, etc.

 The field of interacting particle systems is simultaneously one of the most challenging topics of probability theory and a popular modeling tool in applied sciences.